 Commencing this amazing trek with a delightful drive to Khudi, the actual trekking point, one can catch sight of several Himalayan giants such as Lamjung Himal, Machhapuchhre, Manaslu, Dhaulagiri, Tilicho peak, Himlung Himal and several others throughout the entire trekking route.
 The best time for trekking in Nepal is during autumn and spring when the weather is perfect with clear skies and beautiful vistas of the snow-capped peaks.
 Hikers who conjure exploring a remote intact valley in the wilderness will enjoy Nar Phu Valley Trek that offers them challenging and exhilarating trekking experience amidst the high altitude villages.
 Besides, the striking Manang and Mustang valleys, elegant Kali Gandaki and Marshyangdi Rivers, the world-famous Thorong La Pass make this trip one of the most popular treks in the world today.

 Join Royal Holidays and discover the concealed valleys, spend a memorable night in Nar Phedi monastery, spend time with villagers of Phu, observe the Tibetan culture, lifestyle and high-altitude villages.
 Take pleasure in being on top of the world’s highest pass, and in the environs of the world’s deepest gorge.
-We assure to make you enchanted in the Buddhist monasteries and the Hindu temples at Muktinath.
-We have created a perfect trekking package in Nepal that involves tranquility, serene environment and lesser traveled trails with exceptional experiences away from the mainstream trekking routes in Nepal.
+We assure you to make you enchanted in the Buddhist monasteries and the Hindu temples at Muktinath.
+We have created a perfect trekking package in Nepal that involves tranquility, a serene environment and lesser-traveled trails with exceptional experiences away from the mainstream trekking routes in Nepal.
 All you need is a healthy body and a strong determination; we will take care of the rest of the things.

 On arrival in Kathmandu and fulfilling immigration formalities, you will be met by one of our representatives near the exit gate of the airport with a placard for precise identification.
 You will then be transferred to your pre-assigned hotel room where you may stretch your legs and relax to regain your energy due to a possible jet lag.
 If your arrival time is early, then you may hit the streets of Thamel in the evening and saunter around, buy things that may entice your eyes or simply sit back and relax at some pub or music bar with your favourite beer and soothing melodies.
 Overnight in Kathmandu.